adamvhstack/Solar-PV-Process-Capability-SPC-Automation/README.md

 | Series R (Ω) | 1.08 | ⚠️ Marginal |
 | Shunt R (Ω) | 0.82 | ❌ Incapable |

 Only Pmax exceeds the 1.33 industry benchmark.
-Shunt resistance is the highest-risk parameter (Cpk < 1.0), indicating the tolerance band is too narrow for the current process spread — a candidate for either tightening process controls or widening the spec.
+Shunt resistance is the highest-risk parameter (Cpk < 1.0), indicating the tolerance band is too narrow for the current process spread, a candidate for either tightening process controls or widening the spec.

 [**→ Launch Interactive Dashboard**](https://adamvhstack.github.io/Solar-PV-Process-Capability-SPC-Automation/pv_capability_dashboard.html)